KazuCocoa/trySwiftTokyo2017/kazuaki-matsuo-en.md

   (internal) sorce code => |app| <= (externl) users

-In this case, we aproach to make the app testable from two aspect, internal and external.
+In this case, we approached to make the app testable from two aspects, internal and external.
-"Internal" means sorce code side.
+"Internal" means product source code side.
-"external" means end-user and GUI side.
+"External" means end-user and GUI side.

 # Make checkable from external to internal

+check from external <=> re-write/refactor/implement from internal(and add unit tests) 図を用意する

 Check if GUI/behaviour are broken from external.
-And re-write/refactor/implement new feature.
+And re-write/refactor/implement some features.
-Developers continue to change code aggressive because if some feature broken, we can know the bug in gui level.
+Developers continue to change code aggressive because if some feature was broken, we can uncover the bug in UI level.
+So, we can fix the issue before release.

 # Unit tests for Re-Engineering

-The re-engineering also describe the following quotation.
+The re-engineering also describes the following quotation.

 > Most developers would agree that unit test should be fully automated,

-This also true, for most of developers, I think.
+I and most of the developers agree with this, I think.

 # Unit tests are not a silver bullet

+But, it also describes as...

 > but the level of automation for other kind of tests(such as integration tests) is often much lower.

-This also.

 # UI Test to support Re-Engineering